 Following are the various roadway pattern probably used in road planning as follows:

-This type of pattern is a scheme where the streets and roads are moving perpendicular to each other in the form of a grid or block thus forming a block or grid pattern.
+This rectangular pattern is a scheme where the streets and roads are moving perpendicular to each other in the form of a grid or block thus forming a block or grid pattern.

 Advantages of Grid pattern: